privatenumber/is-fs-case-sensitive/README.md

 ## ⚙️ How it Works

-The check detects case-sensitivity of the **working directory's filesystem** using a fast, I/O-free primary method with a reliable fallback.
+The check detects case-sensitivity of a **specific directory's filesystem** using a fast, I/O-free primary method with a reliable fallback.

-1.  **Primary Check:** The function checks `process.cwd()` (the current working directory path).
-It inverts the case of the path and checks if the inverted-case version resolves to an existing directory.
+1.  **Primary Check:** The function inverts the case of the directory path and checks if the inverted-case version resolves to an existing directory.
 This is fast, requires no write permissions, and doesn't trigger file watchers.
-2.  **Fallback Check:** If the primary check is inconclusive (e.g., the path has no letters to invert or the directory doesn't exist), it safely writes and immediately deletes a temporary file.
-It tries to write in the working directory first, but falls back to the OS temp directory if the working directory isn't writable.
+2.  **Fallback Check:** If the primary check is inconclusive (e.g., the path has no letters to invert or the directory doesn't exist), it safely writes and immediately deletes a temporary file in that directory.
+When checking the default working directory and it's not writable, it falls back to the OS temp directory.
-3.  **Caching:** The result is **cached** after the first successful check.
-All subsequent calls to the function within the same process will return the cached result instantly, without performing another check.
+3.  **Caching:** Results are **cached per directory**.
+Subsequent calls for the same directory return instantly without re-checking.

 > [!IMPORTANT]
-> Since different mount points can have different case-sensitivity settings, this package checks the filesystem where your working directory resides, not where the Node.js binary or temp directory is located.
+> Since different mount points can have different case-sensitivity settings, this package checks the filesystem where the specified directory resides.
+Always pass the directory you care about to get accurate results for that filesystem.

 ## 🛠️ API

-### `isFsCaseSensitive(fsInstance?, useCache?)`
+### `isFsCaseSensitive(directoryPath?, fsInstance?, useCache?)`

 Returns: `boolean`

 Returns `true` if the filesystem is case-sensitive, `false` otherwise.

+#### `directoryPath`

+Type: `string`

+Default: `process.cwd()`

+The directory path to check.
+Different mount points can have different case-sensitivity settings.

+When omitted (defaults to current working directory), the function will fall back to checking the OS temp directory if the working directory isn't writable.
+When explicitly provided, the function will throw an error if the directory isn't accessible or writable.

 #### `fsInstance`